byronpendason/barbatus/heorthessidu.md

 > I ask for your protection and blessings
 >
 > Upon me and my family
 >
-> At my supplication, be blessed hot or witch's work

-O dark Niht

-> With this offering to you
->
-> I ask for your protection and blessings
->
-> Upon me and my family
->
-> May we know the gift of health and vitality
->
-> May we find the cure for that which afflicts us
->
-> May we have the strength of recovery
->
-> May we be shielded from future incursion
->
-> May we find respite from the day's toils
->
-> May we rest safely in your protection
->
-> May we know your favor in our lives
->
-> This day and always
->
 > At my supplication, be blessed